Google Cloud Identity and Access Management – IAM

-- IAM policy attach to the resource defines who (member) has what type of access (role) on the resource
+- IAM policy attached to the resource defines who (member) has what type of access (role) on the resource

-- IAM policy can be set at any level in the resource hierarchy: organization level, folder level, the project level, or the resource level.
+- IAM policy can be set at any level in the resource hierarchy: organization level, folder level, project level, or resource level.

 - IAM Policy inheritance is transitive and resources inherit the policies of all of their parent resources.

-- Effective policy for a resource is the union of the policy set on that resource and the policies inherited from higher up in the hierarchy.
+- The effective policy for a resource is the union of the policy set on that resource and the policies inherited from higher up in the hierarchy.